Eric-LLMs/engineering-solutions-lab/README.md

-# Engineering-Solutions-Lab
+# Distributed-Systems-Lab

-A collection of hands-on engineering projects, including gRPC services, HTTP proxy microservices, feature engineering pipelines, and production-ready business logic, focused on real-world implementations rather than algorithmic research.
+A portfolio of production-grade engineering solutions focused on distributed systems and microservice architectures.
+Features high-performance gRPC frameworks, unified HTTP proxies, and scalable service interfaces designed for real-world production environments.

 ## 1. [http-proxy](http-proxy/)
 Microservice Unified Proxy，a lightweight proxy layer for microservices, designed to provide a consistent and unified interface across different services.